 Saint Vrain Mountain Trail is a 8.4 mile lightly trafficked out and back trail located near Allenspark, Colorado that features a river and is rated as moderate.
-The trail is primarily used for hiking, cross country skiing, and snowshoeing and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 cross country skiing